tent/tent.io/content/docs/server-protocol.md

 It is also possible to retrieve a single post by that post's id.
 This is useful in retrieving reposted content and

 {follower_get_post example}

-## Notifications

-New content is sent as a POST request to `/posts` and authenticated using the negotiated credentials.